Successful Parenting

 Parents are under increasing pressure these days to help their kids succeed and to keep up with other parents (It is ironic that parents worry about the effect of peer pressure on their kids but fail to appreciate the effect peer pressure is having on them).
 We have become a nation of "helicopter" parents, hovering over our kids, trying to "enrich" every second of their lives with activities and feeling guilty if we don't.
 But finding a balance between sports and family life is vitally important.

-With the fall sports season winding down and winter sports starting, it is important for parents to remember that, no matter how talented your child may be, there are going to be days when he doesn't play his best or when, despite his best effort, his team loses.
+With the winter sports season in full swing, it is important for parents to remember that, no matter how talented your child may be, there are going to be days when she doesn't play her best or when, despite her best effort, her team loses.
 How you manage both the ups and the inevitable downs will play a large role in whether your child has a successful youth sports experience.

 When Is Your Child Ready To Play Sports?